IvanSerebrennikov/SolutionTwo/README.md

    - ...

 ### Maintenance
- - [ ] Azure timer-based function to remove expired refresh tokens
+ - [x] Azure timer-based function to remove expired refresh tokens
    - ...
  - [x] Azure timer-based function to handle some business logic
    - ...
- - [ ] Ability to denay access to some end-points some time before/after deployment/maintenance
+ - [ ] Ability to deny access to some end-points some time before/after deployment/maintenance
    - ...

 ## Some helpers